MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/package-management.md

    1. At the R prompt, run the R command `install.packages()`. @@ WHAT DOES THIS DO HERE???

-   1. At the prompt, specify a repository, select the folder containing the files you just copied; that is, the local miniCRAN repository.
+   1. At the prompt, specify a repository and specify the directory containing the files you just copied; that is, the local miniCRAN repository.
          ```
          pkgs_needed <- c("ggplot2", "ggdendro")
          local_repo  <- "~/my-miniCRAN-repo"

          .libPaths()[1]
-         "C:/Program Files/Microsoft SQL Server/130/R_SERVER/library @@"
+         "C:/Program Files/Microsoft SQL Server/130/R_SERVER/library"

          lib <- .libPaths()[1]